ozanarkancan/ReGROUND/README.md

 singularity pull --name RG.simg shub://ozanarkancan/ReGROUND:np
 ```

 * This image is not complete due to the cuda and ros requirements.
-You should add to created overlay image
+You should add the created overlay image
 or create that image and complete the setup.

 * You can dowload the created overlay image from [here](http://ai.ku.edu.tr/download/reground/overlay.simg) .